Equatorial Guinea

 Tax on telecommunications

-10% on income obtained in EG by entities or individual providing telecommunications services.
+There is a 10% tax on income obtained in Equatorial Guinea by entities or individuals providing telecommunications services.

 Tax on plastic bags